|

 entire electrical needs of the home without the need for grid

-the befits for the majority of applications; the majority of micro CHP
+However, the majority of micro CHP

 products are currently intended for grid-parallel operation as this